 Andrae’s Bakery is a family owned and operated in the gold country of the Sierra Nevada foothills.
-We specialize in handcrafted breads and from scratch pastries and desserts, baked fresh daily.
+We specialize in handcrafted breads made from scratch, pastries and desserts, all baked fresh daily.
 We use fresh ingredients and when available, locally made or grown products.
 We use only natural ingredients in our baked goods.
 We believe in the products we make and serve.
 Located inside the bakery is a specialty food shop with a focus on products that pair well with our baked goods.

 14200 Fiddletown Rd, Fiddletown, CA 95629, USA

 Chew Kee Store